 Alcohol

-The Canadian Centre on Substance Use and Addiction’s (CCSA) Canada’s Guidance on Alcohol and Health was updated in January 2023.
-The guidance provides science-based information about the risks associated with alcohol consumption and encourages individuals to make informed decisions about its use.
+Canada’s Guidance on Alcohol and Health provides science-based information about the risks associated with alcohol consumption to help people make informed decisions.

 0 drinks per week = No risk